 Providing Solutions to Industry Shortages

-For medical professionals, gleaning expert insights quickly is essential for keeping up with the fast-changing industry and constant new developments.
-For immediate and up-to-date insights, AlphaSense’s Stream provides our users with recaps of expert call transcripts that pull out the most valuable and critical trending healthcare topics, upcoming events, and market movers.
+For medical professionals, accessing expert insights quickly is essential for keeping up with the fast-changing industry and constant new developments.
+For immediate and up-to-date insights, AlphaSense’s Expert Insights provides our users with sector insights curated by our research directors who extract the most valuable and critical trending topics, upcoming events, and market movers across various sectors.

 Expert networks have also proved beneficial for the tech industry.
-This past year, tech mammoths faced a shortage of software developers, mainly attributed to retaining talent, working with limited resources, and increasing customer demands.
+In 2023, tech mammoths faced a shortage of software developers, mainly attributed to retaining talent, working with limited resources, and increasing customer demands.

-Essentially, every company has software development needs but not all organizations are equipped to manage tech departments.
-To this end, expert networks are available for hire on a subscription or transaction basis, meaning companies can utilize a network for a specific type of service instead of having to hire and nurture new internal teams.
+Every company has software development needs but not all organizations are equipped to manage tech departments.
+To this end, expert networks are available for hire on a subscription or transaction basis, meaning companies can utilize a network for a specific service instead of hiring and nurturing new internal teams.

 The China and Capvision Debacle

-SInce 2022, China has actively sought to attract global investors into its high-end industries (i.e., healthcare, information technology, engineering, and luxury goods), going as far as sending city and business officials on trips to Asia and Europe to secure investments.
+Since 2022, China has actively sought to attract global investors into its high-end industries (i.e., healthcare, information technology, engineering, and luxury goods), going as far as sending city and business officials on trips to Asia and Europe to secure investments.
 The reason?
-Local governments are striving to meet their growth and employment targets and, more crucially, address China’s $9 trillion debt burden.
+Local governments strive to meet their growth and employment targets and, more crucially, address China’s $9 trillion debt burden.

 Despite China’s enormous population of 1.4 billion, which remains an enticing market for foreign investors, recent developments underscore President Xi Jinping’s determination to shape the narrative presented to potential investors.

-In a recent incident, Chinese state broadcaster CCTV specifically targeted Capvision Partners, a consulting firm based in Shanghai, for its alleged non-compliance with China’s national security laws this past June.
+In a previous incident, China Central Television (CCTV) state broadcaster specifically targeted Capvision Partners, a consulting firm based in Shanghai, for its alleged non-compliance with China’s national security laws in June 2023.
 Capvision is just one of several companies recently subjected to “investigations” within mainland China.

 As such incidents continue to unfold internationally, it is evident that concerns about due diligence, the reliability of expert advice, and consulting services originating from China have arisen, affecting not only foreign investors but also others engaged in business with the country.